 1.2 International calling

-The paired frequencies listed in RR Appendix 17, Part A and in Annex 5 of this Recommendation should be used for international DSC calling.
+The paired frequencies listed in RR Appendix 17 and in Annex 5 of this Recommendation should be used for international DSC calling at HF.

 1.2.1 At HF and MF international DSC frequencies should only be used for shore-to-ship calls and for the associated call acknowledgements from ships fitted for automatic DSC operation where it is known that the ships concerned are not listening to the coast station’s national frequencies.